Robert Flemyng

 Benjamin Arthur Flemyng OBE MC (3 January 1912 – 22 May 1995), known professionally as Robert Flemyng, was a British actor.
 The son of a doctor, and originally intended for a medical career, Flemyng learned his stagecraft in provincial repertory theatre.
 In 1935 he appeared in a leading role in the West End, and the following year had his first major success, in Terence Rattigan's comedy French Without Tears.
 Between then and the Second World War he appeared in London and New York in a succession of comedies.

 On the outbreak of war in 1939 Flemyng volunteered for the Royal Army Service Corps, and served with distinction, winning the Military Cross.
 After the war he continued to appear in light comedies, but also took on more serious roles in plays by T. S. Eliot, Graham Greene, John Whiting and others.
 He toured Australia, Britain, Canada, India, South Africa and the US in a wide range of parts, from comedy to classic drama.

 Flemyng's broadcasting was principally in two television series in the 1960s, in the second of which, Compact, he appeared in more than 100 episodes.
-He made more than 30 cinema films, including The Guinea Pig (1948), The Blue Lamp (1950), The Man Who Never Was (1956), Blind Date (1959) and The Quiller Memorandum (1966).
+He also appeared in more than 30 films.